A Guide to Cycling near Saint Jean de Maurienne

-Located on the banks of the Arc River, the town of Saint Jean de Maurienne is a popular cycling base.
+Located on the banks of the Arc River, the town of Saint Jean de Maurienne is a great cycling destination.
 It is the capital of the Maurienne valley and has a wide range of services open year round.
-It is also very well connected in terms of transport links with the local train station providing easy links to both France and Italy.
+The town is also very well connected in terms of transport links with the local train station providing easy links to both France and Italy.
 It has been the host village on many occasions for the Tour de France, most recently in 2019.
-For more information regarding Saint Jean de Maurienne click here.
+If you want to go cycling in Saint Jean de Maurienne you can find more out about the town here.

 The village of Saint Michel de Maurienne is located a further 13km / 8mi from St Jean de Maurienne.
 It is also on the banks of the Arc River and is well serviced by restaurants, cafes and bars.
 The village is very popular in winter due to it’s proximity to the the local ski resorts.
 In Summer it is an equally popular tourist hub, providing quick access to cycling cols, hiking and MTB trails as well as many other outdoor activities.
 In terms of cycling it is located at the base of the climb to the Col du Galibier via the Col du Telegraph.
 For more information regarding Saint Michel de Maurienne click here.

-Whether you want to spend some time off the bikes or have family members that are not keen cyclists there are plenty of things to do around this area.
+Whether you want to spend some time off the bikes or have family members that are not keen cyclists there are plenty of other holiday activities to seek out in the Maurienne Valley.
 Included below are just some of our suggestions.

 Given the steep mountains which surround the valley, it is no surprise this area is renowned for some very impressive rock climbing and Via Ferrata.
 So if a vertical challenge is what you are after then this will be right up your alley.
 Learn more here.

 Looking for a birds eye view of those roads you have climbed up?
 Then why not book yourself on a paraglide?
 Learn more here.